Brenda Marshall: Personal life

-Marshall was born as Ardis Ankerson in the island of Negros, in the Philippines to Swedish parents.
-She did not use her stage name off set.
+Marshall did not use her stage name off set.
 She was one of two daughters of Otto Peter Ankerson, overseer of a large sugar plantation near Bacolod.
 Her mother died in 1925 when she was young, so Ardis, along with her older sister Ruth, attended grammar school and began high school studies as boarding students at the Brent School in Baguio.
 In the early 1930s, the girls were sent to San Antonio, Texas, to complete high school.
 She attended Texas State College for Women in her freshman and sophomore years, 1933–1935, and was named the Freshman Class Beauty in 1934, chosen by modern dancer Ted Shawn.